Let’s first start with an overview of Ethereum.

-As part of the Merge, the Ethereum network intends to move from a Proof of Work (PoW) system to a Proof of Stake (PoS) one.
-Users will then be able to lock, or stake, their ETH in a smart contract and earn a share of ETH for solving computations needed to add new blocks to the blockchain.
+As part of the Merge, the Ethereum network moved from a Proof of Work (PoW) system to a Proof of Stake (PoS) one.
+Users are now able to lock, or stake, their ETH in a smart contract and earn a share of ETH for solving computations needed to add new blocks to the blockchain.

 Importantly, the Ethereum Merge is no longer called Ethereum 2.0 because it is viewed as an upgrade, not a new network.
-Instead, the Merge is going to bring together Ethereum’s execution layer, its current network, and the consensus layer, the upgrades being built.
+Instead, the Merge brought together Ethereum’s execution layer, its current network, and the consensus layer, the upgrades being built.
 More on that below.

-The Ethereum blockchain that is currently being used is called the Ethereum Mainnet and is known as the execution layer, where smart contracts and network rules reside.
+The previous Ethereum blockchain was called the Ethereum Mainnet and is known as the execution layer, where smart contracts and network rules reside.
 The consensus layer, what was previously called Ethereum 2.0, ensures that devices contributing to the network are acting in accordance to its rule.

-Both networks are set to come together in an event named “The Merge”, which will remove the use of PoW and replace it with a PoS network.
+Both networks came together in an event named “The Merge”, which removed the use of PoW and replaced it with a PoS network.

 The Beacon Chain was released in December 2020 as a means to test and develop the proof of stake mechanism for the consensus layer.
 This began phase 0 of the road to the Merge.

-The Beacon Chain is currently running in parallel with the existing Ethereum proof of work blockchain and does not offer smart contract functionality.
+The Beacon Chain ran in parallel with the existing Ethereum proof of work blockchain and did not offer smart contract functionality.